CloudVE/cloudbridge/docs/topics/launch.rst

 Launch with private networking
 ------------------------------
-Before we can launch an instance into a private newtork, we need to supply a network into which the instance will get launched.
+Before we can launch an instance into a private network, we need to supply a network into which the instance will get launched.
 To aggregate multiple such launch configuration options, we create a launch config object and supply it when launching an instance.
 Note that for the time being (Cloudbridge v0.1)